Ankitsinghprograms/Healthy_Programmer/README.md

 ## Healthy_Programmer

 # Purpose
 We are Programmers.
 We programmers are hard workers.
 We work everyday on computer.
 This harm our eyes and For Any Person like Me who wear glasses It's harm our eyes too much.
 We always sit on chair.
-This harm pur back.
+This harm our back.

 To safe from these things and to be healthy everytime.
 We need to do 3 things:- 1.
 Drink Water.
 2. Eye Exercise.
 3. Exercise.

 # Working